Serialization: Serialization formats

 The Xerox Network Systems Courier technology in the early 1980s influenced the first widely adopted standard.
 Sun Microsystems published the External Data Representation (XDR) in 1987.
-XDR is an open format, and standardized as STD 67 (RFC 4506).
+XDR is an open format, and standardized as STD 67 (RFC 4506) by IETF.

 In the late 1990s, a push to provide an alternative to the standard serialization protocols started: XML, an SGML subset, was used to produce a human-readable text-based encoding.
-Such an encoding can be useful for persistent objects that may be read and understood by humans, or communicated to other systems regardless of programming language.
+Such an encoding can be useful for persistent objects that may be read and understood by humans or communicated to other systems regardless of programming language.
 It has the disadvantage of losing the more compact, byte-stream-based encoding, but by this point larger storage and transmission capacities made file size less of a concern than in the early days of computing.
 In the 2000s, XML was often used for asynchronous transfer of structured data between client and server in Ajax web applications.
-XML is an open format, and standardized as a W3C recommendation.
+XML is an open format and standardized as a W3C recommendation.